Employment and Training Opportunities

 Estimated completion time: 7 months

 Candidates that are licensed as an Emergency Medical Technician through the State of Illinois will be placed into the “Cadet” – Tier 1 level.
 Candidates at this level will enroll in the Basic Operations Firefighter (FRS-150) course through McHenry County College.
 During this course, candidates will receive the required training on fire suppression, specialized rescue and other core job functions.
 Shift assignments will be given at this time and candidates will be expected to participate in a 24 hour shift, every 6th day.
+This is a non-paid position.

 Estimated completion time: 8 months

 Candidates at this level will enroll in the Human Biology (BIO-110) course through McHenry County College.
 This course is a prerequisite for consideration to be accepted into the Paramedic program.
 Candidates will also receive a training manual with a list of objectives that must be completed prior to being considered for the paramedic program.
+This is a non-paid position.

 Estimated completion time: 5 months